NM-Games/super-splash-bros-2/README.md

 ## Game modes
 Super Splash Bros 2 can be played in three different modes:
 - **Local mode**
   In Local mode, up to 4 players can compete against each other on a single device.
 This is done by using PlayStation or XBox controllers.
-The controls are mentioned above.
+The controls are mentioned [here](#controls).
 The player colors are determined by the light bar color: blue, red, green and magenta.
 When (dis)connecting controllers, this can be messed up a bit, so move your left thumbstick to see which player you actually are.
+    > Other controllers than PlayStation/XBox are not blocked by the game, but may not work optimally because the controller keybinds are hard-coded.
 - **LAN mode**
   In LAN mode, up to 8 players can compete against each other on several devices connected to the same LAN (Local Area Network).
 If your device does not have any network connections, this mode is disabled.
 One player creates the game and becomes host of it, while other players join the game by using the local IP address of the host.
-The host has the ability to ban players, based on their local own IP address.
+The host has the ability to ban players, based on their own local IP address.
 The host also determines the theme and when the game starts.
 - **Freeplay mode**
   In Freeplay mode, one player competes against up to 7 dummies, although it is possible to play with less dummies or even alone.
 Freeplay mode is a great game mode to practice your skills in.
 The dummies can even show some behavior, based on the selected difficulty:
   - **None** means that the dummies will not do anything at all.